Docker Commands

 docker images

-- Pull/Download the image from the Docker registry to local machine.
+- Pull or download an image from a registry to your local machine.

 docker pull <image name>